Puerto Escondido Travel Guide: Beaches, Surfing & Coastal Culture

 Playa Zicaleta.
 A long tan sand beach stretching across a large expanse of Puerto Escondido’s shoreline.

 Playa Punta.
 The most eastern section of Playa Zicaleta.
-The beach is a surfers paradise with lessons, board rentals and surfers riding waves from first light until sunset.
+The beach is a surfer's paradise with lessons, board rentals and surfers riding waves from first light until sunset.
 Tanned and tattooed beach goers relax under umbrellas, walk along the shore and frolic in the ocean waves.
 Beachfront restaurants rent umbrellas and lounges, serve seafood dishes, tropical cocktails and inexpensive local beers.
 It’s a popular spot to watch the sunset over the ocean.
-We were even lucky enough to withness the green flash as the last of the sun dipped below the horizon.
+We were even lucky enough to witness the green flash as the last of the sun dipped below the horizon.

 Things to Do